 Use Linux Firewall

 Unless you’re really in the know when it comes to Linux, you’re probably not informed that Linux has got a firewall and a good one at that.
 Putting a strong firewall on an already safe OS tells you a lot about how even Linux takes extra precautions to keep you safe.
-However, by default the firewall is disabled, so if you do want to use, you’ll have to do it yourself.
+However, by default the firewall is disabled, so if you do want to use it, you’ll have to do it yourself.
 Thankfully, it’s not very hard to do, all you need to do is find the component tables and enable it to work as your firewall and you’re set.
 This firewall is very effective and will meticulously take care of all network traffic and alarm you if something dangerous comes your way.
-Using Linux firewall is a great way to be absolutely sure that any threat simply bounces off of it as long as you have the firewall protecting you at all times.
+Using a Linux firewall is a great way to be absolutely sure that any threat simply bounces off of it as long as you have the firewall protecting you at all times.

 Encrypt Your Hard-Disk